SamuelSwartzberg/flashcardifying_text_temp/temp-math.md

 ## fields

 a field is an algebraic structure which is a set on which addition, subtraction, multiplication, and division are defined and behave as the corresponding operations on rational and real numbers do.

+## gcd

+greatest common divisor =short=> GCD
+Synonms: (greatest|highest) common (divisor|factor)
+The greatest common divisor of two or more integers is the largest integer that divides each of the integers.

+## division by zero

+Division by zero is division where the divisor is 0.
+In ordinary arithmetic, division by 0 is undefined.